Click the logo

 author has sailed the Tasman around 24 times and only struck it bad twice.

-From the authors collection
+the author’s private collection

 Mariposa, like all Matson liners